Classical simulation of circuits with realistic odd-dimensional Gottesman-Kitaev-Preskill states

-A paradigmatic example of such simulation algorithms is the Gottesman-Knill theorem \cite{gottesman1997,gottesman1999,gottesman1999a,hostens2005,bermejo-vega2014,Juani-thesis}.
-It allows for the efficient (\textit{i.e.}, poly-time) classical simulation of the restricted set of circuits with input qudit stabilizer states, Clifford operations, and Pauli measurements.
+A paradigmatic example of such simulation algorithms is the Gottesman-Knill theorem \cite{gottesman1997,gottesman1999,gottesman1999a,hostens2005,bermejo-vega2014,Juani-thesis}, allowing for the efficient (\textit{i.e.}, poly-time) classical simulation of the restricted set of circuits with input qudit stabilizer states, Clifford operations, and Pauli measurements.
 Other approaches extend these simulation algorithms to address general quantum circuits at the price of runtimes higher than polynomial.
-For instance, one can use finite-dimension quasiprobability distributions such as the Gross Wigner function \cite{gross2006} to provide a sampling algorithm with runtime that scales with the negative volume of the quasiprobability distribution~\cite{pashayan2015, veitch2012, seddon2021, hahn2024b}.
+For instance, one can use finite-dimension quasiprobability distributions such as the Gross Wigner function \cite{gross2006} to provide a sampling algorithm for odd-dimensional systems with runtime that scales with the negative volume of the quasiprobability distribution~\cite{pashayan2015, veitch2012, seddon2021, hahn2024b}.